Alejandra Juno Rodriguez Villar

 Learn more about Alejandra

 Alejandra Juno Rodríguez Villar joined Hanover College in 2018 as the Early Modern scholar of the Spanish Program in the Modern Languages Department.
 Originally from Santiago de Compostela, Spain, she has been always an active theater practitioner as an actress, director and playwright, with a special dedication to Early Modern Spanish Theater.
-She lives half of the year in Spain, and half of the year in Hanover, with her husband Rodney, and their three cats: Jazzy, Bagels and Muffin.
+She lives part of the in Spain, and part of the year in Hanover with her husband Rodney.

 Specializations

 Advanced Grammar, Early Modern Spanish Literature, Early Modern Spanish Theater.
-Her research and scholar production focus on cognitive studies, performance studies, humor, translation, and digital humanities.
+Her research and scholar production focus on cognitive studies, performance studies, humor, translation, digital humanities and public humanities.

 Education